codespede/yii2-template-renderer/README.md

 Advantages
 ---------
-- The data can be paginated, sorted and filtered just as how it can be done for a GridView or ListView.
+- The data can be paginated, sorted and filtered just as how it can be done with a GridView or ListView.
 You can pass the pagination, sort and filter parameters in the URL and the content rendered will be according to the provided parameters.
-- Easy to navigate through paginated content by using Pagination Headers in the response.
+- Easy to navigate through paginated content by utilizing Pagination Headers in the response.